zowe/docs-site/versioned_docs/version-v2.18.x/user-guide/api-mediation/configuration-extender-passtickets.md

 **ACF2:**

-Replace 'APL' with the type code listed in the `SHOW CLASMAP` output
+Replace 'APL' with the type code listed in the `SHOW CLASMAP` output:
 ```acf2
 SET RESOURCE(APL)
 LIST LIKE(<applid>-)